Canada approves Nexen and Progress Energy bids

 CNOOC also gains full control of Nexen's Long Lake oil sands project in northern Alberta, properties containing as much as six billion barrels of recoverable crude and a 7.2 percent stake in the Syncrude Canada Ltd joint-venture.

-Industry Minister Christian Paradis had in October turned down the C$5.2 billion (3.3 billion pounds) bid by Malaysian state-owned energy company Petronas for Progress but had given it a chance to make new representations.
+Industry Minister Christian Paradis had in October turned down the C$5.2 billion ($5.3 billion) bid by Malaysian state-owned energy company Petronas for Progress but had given it a chance to make new representations.

 (Additional reporting by Solarina Ho, Euan Rocha and Alastair Sharp in Toronto; Writing by Jeffrey Jones; Editing by Frank McGurty, Bernard Orr, Tim Dobbyn and Leslie Gevirtz)